 Aquatic plants should be recognized for their contributions to lake beauty as well as providing food and shelter for other life in the lake.
 Emergent and floating plants such as water lilies floating on the lake surface may provide aesthetic appeal with their colorful flowers; sedges and cattails help to prevent shoreline erosion, and may provide food and cover for birds.
 Submergent plants like pondweeds and leafy waterweed harbor insects, provide nurseries for amphibians and fish, and provide food for birds and other animals.
 Those who enjoy fishing at the lake appreciate a diverse plant population.
 Aquatic plants can be found throughout the littoral zone, the near-shore areas in which sufficient light reaches the lake bottom to promote photosynthesis.
-Plant growth in any particular part of the lake is a function of aquatic vegetation consists of the microscopic algae referred to as phytoplankton; the other portion is the larger rooted plants called macrophytes.
+Plant growth in any particular part of the lake is a function of available light, nutrition and space, bottom substrate, wave action, and other factors.
+A large portion of aquatic vegetation consists of the microscopic algae referred to as phytoplankton; the other portion is the larger rooted plants called macrophytes.